Written by Rose Souders

 Consider running paid ads.

 Hear me out.
 At Potluck, we monitor our paid ads daily.
 Since March 16, 2020, we’ve been seeing a huge decrease in the cost of our paid ad conversions.
-This is still true as of March 24, 2020.
+This is still true as of July 12, 2020.
 The cost has increased since March, but for most clients, still much lower than usual.
 Why?
-Well, many people shut off their ads or have deceased their spending, which means less competition, which means cheaper ads.
+Well, many people still have their ads off or have decreased their spending, which means less competition, which means cheaper ads.

 If your ads are not sensitive to the current situation (remember, it’s not business as usual), then do turn them off.
 Get to work rethinking how paid ads could play into your new adapted version of your service or offering.
 Remember, always provide value, brainstorm your audiences for people who actually want/need your service, and then carefully craft your message.